MASTERING

 Mastering is a form of post production that happens after the songs are mixed, and is the final quality control step that creates a “master copy” of the songs from which all future copies will be made.

-Once the mix is done, mastering is the next and last step before release, and this process helps make sure it sounds polished and is properly delivered.
+Once the mix is done, mastering is the next and last step before release, and this process helps make sure the mix sounds polished and is properly delivered.
 It also ensures conformation with industry spec for CDs and online distribution.

 So we went to the classic rock station here in San Diego this morning.
 They played “Can Do”…Sounded epic coming over the airwaves, great job! ~Kirk McKim